aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 ![insert-table-of-contents-field-aspose-words-java](how-to-insert-and-work-with-the-table-of-contents-field-1.png)

+{{% alert color="primary" %}}

-Without these calls when the output document is opened you would find that there would be a TOC field but with no visible content.
+Without the methods used in the example, when you open the output document, you would find the TOC field, but with no visible content.
 This is because the TOC field has been inserted but is not yet populated until it’s updated in the document.
 Further information about this is discussed in the next section.

+{{% /alert %}}

-### Updating the Table of Contents
+## Update Table of Contents

 Aspose.Words allows you to completely update a TOC with only a few lines of code.
 This can be done to populate a newly inserted TOC or to update an existing TOC after changes to the document have been made.